 Threaten With Prison

-Bill C-71 is aimed at Canada’s federally licensed hunters, farmers, gun collectors, recreational shooters and competitors.
-If passed, it would expand measures to threaten 2.1 million men and women with prison unless they got special police permission to buy, sell, own or transport legally owned firearms.
+Bill C-71 is aimed at Canada’s 2.1 million federally licensed hunters, farmers, gun collectors, recreational shooters and competitors.
+If passed, it will expand measures to imprison them unless they get special police permission to buy, sell, own or transport legally owned firearms.

 It also would prohibit as many as 15,000 lawfully owned rifles with no way of informing most owners, potentially leading to confiscated firearms and jailed individuals.